 A comprehensive list of the achievements of Voyager 1 and 2 would be so extensive that space doesn't permit.
 Here, then, are a (very) few results that would rank near the top of many such lists.

-View selected images from the NSSDC Photo Gallery taken by Voyager 1/2 of:
+View selected images from the NSSDCA Photo Gallery taken by Voyager 1/2 of:

-Data coverage charts for on-line, interplanetary datasets at NSSDC, PDS, and experiment team sites for Voyager 1 and Voyager 2
+Data coverage charts for on-line, interplanetary datasets at NSSDCA, PDS, and experiment team sites for Voyager 1 and Voyager 2

 Voyager project page (NASA JPL)